 As pointed out in the illustration above, you'll need to have the measurements for both horizontal arrows.
 Of course, this is dependant on the product you're looking at too.

-For illustration purposes, we featured the Smart Mortise, which has a handle that will affect the length of the product as compared to the Smart Deadbolts.
+For illustration purposes, we featured the Mortise, which has a handle that will affect the length of the product as compared to the Deadbolts.
 This means you'll need to consider where the handle ends to get an accurate measurement of the clearance.
 Note that you should check for both sides of the door.

 Ideally, your door should be of a flat surface as seen in image below: